1871fotc/fotc/docs/walks/bcc-walk-1.md

 ???
 Example "Directions"

-    Across the path lies a series of tombs beginning with a large family plot.
+    Across the path lies a series of tombs beginning with a large family grave.
 Notice on the far left a plaque commemorating Dorothy Hawthorn, MBE.

 ## Dorothy Hawthorn, MBE <small>(1900‑1983)</small>